pokt-network/docs/paths/node-runner/zero-to-node/3-2-chains-json.md

 When you're prompted to add another chain, enter `n` for now.

-Now we have a chain.json file setup so we can move on test our node.
+Now we have a chain.json file set up, so we can move on to test our node.